Name Mark Lamias, Consultant to the Centers for Disease Control and Prevention (CDC) for Science Applications International Corporation (SAIC)

 I am sort of jealous that I didn't grow up nowadays because there are so many educational resources available to kids other than just their teachers.
 There are some great online resources, such as the Khan Academy, where kids can explore many different topics in an interactive format.
 Go and explore different ways of looking at the subject of mathematics.

-Though the subjects are broad at the elementary school level, it is important to get the basics down.
+Though the subjects are broad at the middle school level, it is important to get the basics down.
 Learning things like the scientific method and getting a broad idea of math in general is very important.
 Once you get to college you can start learning more specific information within those subjects.
 I think it is safe to say that I probably don't really love math in general, but I love statistics.
 Statistics is a specific area within mathematics that I really enjoy because I see the power of it.

 Are there exciting things happening in your field that could involve students who will enter the field in 5-15 years?